 - You may install a Zlob Trojan unwittingly by downloading a fake codec or other video player update from a dangerous website.

-- In other cases, visiting a dangerous website will cause Zlob to be installed onto your PC even if you don’t install anything.
+- In other cases, visiting a dangerous website will cause Zlob to be installed onto your PC even if you don't install anything.
+This is usually managed via script exploits; disabling Java and Flash for untrustworthy sites can improve your defense against this type of Zlob attack.

 Some types of Zlob are even installed by other Zlob variations, and different Zlob trojans can vary widely in the forms they take.
 Some Zlob trojans are installed in the form of Browser Help Objects or BHOs, and although most Zlob attacks place preference on hijacking Internet Explorer, other Zlob trojans may hijack other types of web browsers.